Compare any two graphics cards:

 Power Usage and Theoretical BenchmarksPower Consumption (Max TDP)

-Memory BandwidthAs far as performance goes, the GeForce GTX 590 should theoretically be much superior to the Radeon RX 5500 in general. (explain)
+Memory BandwidthIn theory, the GeForce GTX 590 should be much faster than the Radeon RX 5500 in general. (explain)

-Texel RateThe Radeon RX 5500 is a lot (more or less 89%) faster with regards to texture filtering than the GeForce GTX 590. (explain)
+Texel RateThe Radeon RX 5500 will be a lot (more or less 89%) faster with regards to AF than the GeForce GTX 590. (explain)

-Pixel RateIf using a high resolution is important to you, then the GeForce GTX 590 is the winner, though not by far. (explain)
+Pixel RateIf using high levels of AA is important to you, then the GeForce GTX 590 is the winner, but not by far. (explain)

 Please note that the above 'benchmarks' are all just theoretical - the results were calculated based on the card's specifications, and real-world performance may (and probably will) vary at least a bit.
 One or more cards in this comparison are multi-core.
 This means that their bandwidth, texel and pixel rates are theoretically doubled - this does not mean the card will actually perform twice as fast, but only that it should in theory be able to.
 Actual game benchmarks will give a more accurate idea of what it's capable of.
 Price Comparison